Hoping for arrest as a first step to freedom outside US

 "It's kind of shocking and a little bit sad," she says.

-Hundreds have been crossing the border each day in the last two months, according to PRAIDA, a provincial government agency that works under Quebec's Immigration Ministry and focuses on helping new arrivals resettle. immigration officials say 250 people are coming across the border illegally each day.
+Hundreds have been crossing the border each day in the last two months, according to PRAIDA, a provincial government agency that works under Quebec's Immigration Ministry and focuses on helping new arrivals resettle.
+Immigration officials say 250 people are coming across the border illegally each day.

 "Definitely, there is a movement.
 People are talking to one another and they are suggesting that it is very easy to cross the border and they think that they will automatically become Canadian," PRAIDA Associate CEO Francine Dupuis says.